Abortion rights amendment's passage triggers new legal battle in Missouri

 “We hope to set the tone for not only the state, but the nation, that we will not penalize anyone for seeking health care when they’re facing an extreme travel ban in their own state," said Lindsay London, a nurse who helped found a group to oppose the effort.

-Associated Press reporter Sean Murphy in Oklahoma City contributed to this article.
+Associated Press reporters Sean Murphy in Oklahoma City and Jim Salter in O'Fallon, Missouri, contributed to this article.